ofelcan164/API/sections/uploads.md

 Uploads
 =======

-*THIS IS INCOMPLETE DO NOT USE IT YET*

 The upload API is how you can add files to Image Relay.
 Files are uploaded to Image Relay through the creation of upload jobs.
 And files are sent up in chunks.